 Fisher v.
-University of Texas involves a challenge to the University of Texas’ holistic admissions policy, which uses race as one factor among many in selecting a critical mass of diverse, academically accomplished students for admission.
-The challengers argue that UT-Austin’s policy violates the Equal Protection Clause of the Fourteenth Amendment because it allows the university to take race into account in making decisions to admit students.
+University of Texas at Austin involved a challenge to the University of Texas at Austin’s holistic admissions policy, which uses race as one factor among many in selecting a critical mass of diverse, academically accomplished students for admission.
+The challengers argued that UT-Austin’s policy violated the Equal Protection Clause of the Fourteenth Amendment because it allowed the University to take race into account in making decisions to admit students.
 The lower courts rejected this claim, and the Supreme Court granted review.

-On August 13, 2012, CAC filed an amici curiae brief in the Supreme Court defending the constitutionality of UT-Austin’s admissions policy on behalf of CAC and some of the most prominent constitutional scholars in the country, Professors Bruce Ackerman, Vikram Amar, Jack Balkin, Burt Neuborne, James Ryan, and Adam Winkler.
-Drawing on the work of our clients, our brief demonstrates that the Framers of the Fourteenth Amendment approved of the use of race to foster equality of opportunity.
-As the brief explains, the Reconstruction Framers, contemporaneous with the passage of the Fourteenth Amendment, enacted a long list of race-conscious legislation designed to guarantee equality of opportunity for all persons regardless of race.
+On August 13, 2012, CAC filed an amici curiae brief in the Supreme Court defending the constitutionality of UT-Austin’s admissions policy on behalf of CAC and some of the most prominent constitutional scholars in the country: Professors Bruce Ackerman, Vikram Amar, Jack Balkin, Burt Neuborne, James Ryan, and Adam Winkler.
+Drawing on the work of our clients, our brief demonstrated that the text and history of the Fourteenth Amendment supports the use of race to foster equality of opportunity.
+As discussed in CAC’s brief, the Reconstruction Framers, contemporaneous with the passage of the Fourteenth Amendment, enacted a long list of race-conscious legislation designed to guarantee equality of opportunity for all persons regardless of race.
 In this respect, the Framers of the Fourteenth Amendment were the originators of affirmative action.
-Our brief argued that, under the text and history of the Fourteenth Amendment as well as the Supreme Court’s case law, UT’s sensitive use of race in admissions is constitutionally permissible in order to ensure a diverse, accomplished academic community and to provide pathways to professional life and leadership for all of the state’s residents regardless of race.
+Our brief argued that, under the text and history of the Fourteenth Amendment as well as the Supreme Court’s case law, UT’s sensitive use of race in admissions was constitutionally permissible in order to ensure a diverse, accomplished academic community and to provide pathways to professional life and leadership for all of the state’s residents regardless of race.